-Henrot was awarded the Silver Lion at the Venice Biennale in 2013 for her ground-breaking film Grosse Fatigue (2013), which is considered one of the most significant works of that decade.
-In 2017, Henrot was invited to the Carte Blanche series at the Palais de Tokyo in Paris, resulting in the major survey exhibition ‘Days Are Dogs’.
-She is the recipient of the 2014 Nam June Paik Award and the 2015 Edvard Munch Award and has participated in numerous solo exhibitions worldwide, most recently at the Kestner Gesellschaft, Hannover; National Gallery of Victoria, Melbourne; Art Sonje Center, Seoul; and Tokyo Opera City Art Gallery, Tokyo.
+Henrot received the Silver Lion at the Venice Biennale in 2013 for her groundbreaking film Grosse Fatigue (2013), considered one of the most important works of that decade.
+In 2017 Henrot was invited for the Carte Blanche series at the Paris Palais de Tokyo, resulting in the major retrospective Days Are Dogs.
+In 2014 she received the Nam June Paik Award and in 2015 the Edvard Munch Award.
+She has had many solo exhibitions worldwide, most recently at the Kestner Gesellschaft in Hanover, the National Gallery of Victoria in Melbourne, the Art Sonje Center in Seoul and the Tokyo Opera City Art Gallery.

 This exhibition was made possible with the generous support of Hauser & Wirth and kamel mennour.
 This project also received support within the framework of EXTRA2022, a support programme for French contemporary creation.

 The free visitor’s guide and plan of the exhibition will guide you through the exhibition.
 Read more about the layout of the exhibition, the artist and the works presented, spread across the Hortiflora, Het Huis and Braem Pavilion.
 This way you can experience the exhibition at your own pace.

 - Download the plan of the exhibition here:

 - Download the visitor guide here:

 Prefer paper?
 The visitor’s guide is available in the museum shop, in Het Huis and in the Braem Pavilion.
 You will also find the plan of the exhibition at the three entrances and at two new booths, triangular steel information points in the art park.

 Free poster with the exhibition

 In the Braem Pavilion you will find a free poster of the exhibition.
 As long as stocks last.